 And what goes better with beer than sausage!
 Münchner Weisswurst is a local speciality for breakfast.
 Paired with a beer and pretzels, it’s not to be missed.

-If beer culture is part of your Munich experience, my guides to biergartens, traditional Wirtshaus, and Bavarian brewery tours will help you drink—and eat—like a local.
+If beer culture is part of your Munich experience, start with my guides to biergartens, traditional Wirtshaus, and Bavarian brewery tours to plan where—and how—to eat and drink like a local.

 One of the most popular Munich day trips is the fairytale experience of visiting Neuschwanstein and Hohenschwangau Castles.

 But while Neuschwanstein is a must-see, I’m always surprised how travelers miss some of the other gems that Bavaria has to offer.
 Historic Bavarian cities like Regensburg, Würzburg, Bamberg, and Augsburg offer stunning smaller towns with scenic spots and regional specialties (like Würzburg’s wine and Bamberg’s smoked beer!).
-There are often few crowds to contend with, and getting there can be easier.
+Crowds are often lighter and getting there can be easier.

 Or, head to Munich’s backyard to enjoy alpine lake towns like the Tegernsee and the Wallberg mountain, where you can hike or ride to the top in a cable car for remarkable views of the valley.